Range, Endurance, and Optimal Speed Estimates for Multicopters: Range, Endurance and Optimal Speed

 \subsection{Optimal Speed}

-Simulation experiments show that the optimal flight speed for maximal range $v_r$ or maximal endurance $v_e$ depends mostly on the induced velocity at hover and the surface area $A$ of the multicopter.
-To simplify the analysis, the normalized quantities $\hat v_e = v_e/v_{i,h}$ and $\hat v_r = v_r/v_{i,h}$ are introduced.
-It has been found that a linear model of the form
+Simulation experiments show that the optimal flight speed for maximal range $v_r$ or maximal endurance $v_e$ depend mostly on the induced velocity at hover and the surface area $A$ of the multicopter.
+To simplify the analysis, the normalized quantities $\hat v_e = v_e/v_{i,h}$ and $\hat v_r = v_r/v_{i,h}$ are introduced. \review{Based on the numerous conducted simulation experiments, a step-wise model selection procedure is carried out and it has} been found that a linear model of the form

-fits well, with $R^2 = 0.97$ and $R^2 = 0.966$ for the endurance and range estimates, respectively.
+fits well, with \review{a coefficient of determination} $R^2 = 0.97$ and $R^2 = 0.966$ for the endurance and range estimates, respectively.
 Equation (\ref{eq:v_opt_inv}) therefore allows one to directly calculate the optimal flight speeds for maximal endurance and maximal range.
 The numeric values for the fitted coefficients are given in Table~\ref{tab:coeffs}.